Fairy Poppilina’s Story School – Lesley McKay’s Bookshop & The Potts Point Bookshop, SYDNEY

 Our third session was based on ‘Superstars’ – by this I mean book characters who really ‘star’ in the story.
 Stories selected included: The Tiger Who Came to Tea [an oldie but a goodie], What The Ladybird Heard [what a sage, but silent, sweet ladybird] and Thelma The Unicorn [because of Thelma’s love of pink and sparkles and of course her effective self analysis and realisation].
 During the retelling of The Tiger Who Came to Tea, the children enjoyed ringing my doorbell, opening up their imaginary doors and growling like tigers.
 They also enjoyed becoming teapots at the end [filled with such wonderfully imaginative tea – rainbow tea, rose tea, even chocolate tea: yum!].
 We also discussed why the tiger never visited ever again – maybe he forgot how to get there, maybe he had a tummy ache after eating so much, maybe he went back to the jungle/zoo or maybe such strange visits only ever happen once in one’s lifetime!
 Needless to say; it was a tiger-tealicious retelling!
 What The Ladybird Heard triggered us to whisper like a little ladybird and then giggle when the animals purposely made the wrong noise in attempt to confuse the two bad men and thus prevent the fine prize cow from being stolen.
 Thelma The Unicorn touched on emotions of feeling drab and sad/self-dissatisfaction, then excited by fame and finally lonely and ‘not belonging’ with the realisation that a best friend, an open field and being oneself far outweighs ‘superstardom’.
 We crafted unicorns with horns and wings and finished our session with a little sing: ‘I’m a little unicorn, see my horn, I’m always happy; never forlorn.
 You will find me in a meadow of green, where I’ll be eating rainbow ice cream”.
 The Tiger Who Came To Tea will be included at our ‘final faves’ session.

-Tuesday 21st March was our ‘Dogs’ session, which included: Dogs Don’t Do Ballet, Hairy Maclary and Seadog.
-What fun we had wagging our tails, sniffing our noses and drooping our ears in our dog song “If you are happy and you know it”.
+Our ‘Dogs’ session included: Dogs Don’t Do Ballet, Hairy Maclary and Seadog.
+What fun we had wagging our tails, sniffing our noses and drooping our ears in our “If you are happy and you know it” dog song.
 The Story Schoolers each got to be one of Hairy Maclary’s friends [with a finger puppet] and as the friend was eliminated due to Hairy Maclary’s antics to keep his friends away from his bone, the finger puppet was returned.
 Great fun!
 Dogs Don’t Do Ballet, which I perform as one of my ‘storytelling shows’ in schools/libraries, proved captivating to the Story Schoolers – it is a fabulous story with a fabulous message!
 Sea dog was a fun, easy, stinky, bathing, doggone beauty of a story – a great way to conclude our session.
 This was the voted favourite.
 Our colouring in got quite funky with the Story Schoolers colouring in a dog whilst I provided cut out paper bones to give to ‘their dogs’.
 A cut out kennel was also provided.

 Our end of term 1 session was a wonderful ‘wind up’ with presentation of our nominated favourite stories and the creation of popsicle mermaids.